CalvinJohn99/Analysis-of-Covid-19-in-Australia/README.md

 subject of much controversy and resulted in drastic differences in how Covid-19 was handled when compared to other countries.
 The spread of new
 Covid-19 variants in Australia was also of concern.

 The data collection and visualization process is detailed in the report.
-You can overview the various visualizations below:
+Read the report to understand the visualizations, or you can briefly overview the various visualizations below:

 ![spread1](https://user-images.githubusercontent.com/40469219/175962594-505bd1c9-e114-4a6c-9873-76e557459761.jpg)